-When founded, Aalto University was given a national mission to strengthen the innovative capacity of Finland through first-class research, art and education.
+When founded in 2010, Aalto University was given a national mission to strengthen the innovative capacity of Finland through first-class research, art and education.
 From the beginning, Aalto University has ambitiously developed activities based on high quality research and artistic work, and strived to build a university that is more competitive, more focused but also more collaborative across disciplines.

-To evaluate the development, performance, and the future potential, Aalto University carries out a Research, Art, and Impact Assessment in 2018.
-The quality of research and artistic activity, as well as the societal impact will be subjected to an international evaluation to consolidate Aalto's international standing, and to identify fields with world-class potential.
+To evaluate the development, performance, and the future potential, Aalto University carried out a Research, Art, and Impact Assessment in 2018.
+The quality of research and artistic activity, as well as the societal impact were subject to an international evaluation to consolidate Aalto's international standing, and to identify fields with world-class potential.

 For more information, please contact:

 Ella Bingham, Head of Research Strategic Support, ella.bingham(at)aalto.fi

 Krisztina Cziner, Project Manager, tel. +358 503161028, krisztina.cziner(at)aalto.fi

 Marjo Kettunen, Project Manager, tel. +358 50 3042827, marjo.kettunen(at)aalto.fi

 The research conducted at Aalto University was subjected to an international research evaluation (research assessment exercise, RAE) to evaluate the scientific quality and societal impact of the research and to identify research with world-class potential.

 The first international research assessment exercise of Aalto University was carried out in 2009, on the brink of the launch of the new University.
 The research assessment exercise was performed by panels of international experts.
 The panels consisted of 62 members from 20 countries.

 In addition to the panel assessments, an external expert body carried out a bibliometric analysis of Aalto University in order to determine the quality of research at Aalto on the basis of its ISI-listed publications and number of citations.